MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 ---
 # Use time sheets

 This article describes how to use time sheets to track absence, and to track time and resources that are spent on a project.
 Tracking time helps you identify issues early and avoid delays or cost overruns.
 Time sheets make it easy for a resource to report time usage for an individual or a machine so that managers can review the usage and its allocation.

 You can copy and use your project planning lines in a time sheet.
 In that way, you must only enter the information in one place and the line information is always correct.
 To learn more, go to [To copy project planning lines to a time sheet](#copy-project-planning-lines-to-a-time-sheet).

-After you approve time sheet entries for a job, you can post them to the relevant job journal or resource journal.
-To learn more, go to [To post time sheet lines in a job journal](#post-time-sheet-lines-in-a-job-journal) and [To post time sheet lines in a resource journal](#post-time-sheet-lines-in-a-resource-journal).
+After you approve time sheet entries for a job, you can post them to the relevant project journal or resource journal.
+To learn more, go to [To post time sheet lines in a project journal](#post-time-sheet-lines-in-a-job-journal) and [To post time sheet lines in a resource journal](#post-time-sheet-lines-in-a-resource-journal).

 Before you can use time sheets, you must set up general information and specify an administrator and one or more approvers of time sheets.
 To learn more about setting up time sheets, go to [Set Up Time Sheets](projects-how-setup-time-sheets.md).